 Q. Ah, geez, cancer sucks.
 I’m sorry for your loss, man.

 A. Thanks.
 Me, too.
 She was a helluva woman and my writing muse.
-But her memory will love on through my books, each of which is dedicated to her and will continue to be so.
+But her memory will love on through my books, each of which is dedicated to her.

 Q. Back up a minute.
 What do you mean by “shoot?”